This article was updated April 30, 2022.

 Below, we’ll cover some of the key benefits of the SOC for Supply Chain Examination, as well as steps to reduce due diligence effort and mitigate risk.

-What’s a SOC for Supply Chain Examination?
+What’s a SOC Report for Supply Chain?

-The American Institute of Certified Public Accountants (AICPA) developed the SOC for Supply Chain Examination to help organizations demonstrate adherence to internal controls that detect, prevent, and respond to supply chain risks.
+The American Institute of Certified Public Accountants (AICPA) developed the SOC for Supply Chain Examination report to help organizations demonstrate adherence to internal controls that detect, prevent, and respond to supply chain risks.

-Similar to the suite of other SOC reports, including SOC 1, SOC 2, SOC 3, and SOC for Cybersecurity, a SOC for Supply Chain Examination allows an independent certified public accountant (CPA) to report on the design, implementation, and operating effectiveness of an organization’s controls.
+Similar to the suite of other SOC reports, including SOC 1, SOC 2, SOC 3, and SOC for Cybersecurity, a SOC for Supply Chain report allows an independent certified public accountant (CPA) to report on the design, implementation, and operating effectiveness of an organization’s controls.

 It then provides a way for vendors; suppliers; and production, manufacturing, and distribution companies to communicate controls over manufacturing, production, and distribution systems to partners and customers.

-The SOC for Supply Chain Report includes four sections:
+SOC Report for Supply Chain Four Sections

 - The auditor’s opinion of management’s system description and design and operating effectiveness of internal controls